Revising the quantum work fluctuation framework to encompass energy conservation

-These findings indicate a profound challenge in formulating a universal definition of work for coherent quantum systems.
-Here we attempt to resolve this issue by introducing a new measurement framework that (i) yields statistics that have an expected value equal to the difference of the average energy for \textit{all} initial states, while (ii) remaining experimentally feasible by being state-independent and adhering closely to the TPM scheme.
 First, we establish that condition (i) necessarily introduces a \textit{positive} quantum correction to the JE.
-Second, towards the fulfilment of condition (ii), we introduce a class of modified TPM schemes, which we call $\TPMe$, that satisfy condition (i).
+Second, towards the fulfillment of condition (ii), we introduce a class of modified TPM schemes, which we call $\TPMe$, that satisfy condition (i).
 Our modification consists of adding an arbitrarily rare set of outcomes (hereafter referred to as ``outlier terms'') to the TPM scheme.
 This leads to a novel type of \textit{trade-off relation}---the rarer the outliers, the larger they have to be.
-Finally, we present a specific circuit implementation of the $\TPMe$ scheme, elucidating the physical significance of the outlier terms and demonstrating its practical applicability in laboratory settings.
+Finally, we present a specific circuit implementation of the $\TPMe$ scheme, elucidating the physical significance of the outlier terms and demonstrating its applicability in laboratory settings.

 The simplicity of the $\TPMe$ scheme comes at a cost: the quantum correction to the JE turns out to be divergent.
-Ironically, to avoid this problem and get closer to the JE, one has to move further away from the TPM scheme.
-As a proof of principle, we furthermore introduce a slightly more elaborate modification of the TPM scheme that induces only a finite quantum correction to the JE.
+To remove this divergence (and get closer to the JE), one has to move further away from the TPM scheme.
+As a proof of principle, we introduce a slightly more elaborate modification of the TPM scheme that induces only a finite (i.e., non-diverging) quantum correction to the JE.
 We again construct an explicit circuit implementation for this class of schemes and show that it is also in principle experimentally feasible.